 My take on Lucas’s actions has gone from frustration to fascination.
 I no longer try to hold his hands when he begins to slap them together or shush him when he starts laughing out of nowhere.
 Instead, I try to be a part of it.
 I try to understand a point of view unlike any other I’ve ever known.

-Lucas and I never bond as much as when I take part in his activities.
+My son and I bond the most when I take part in his activities.
 The first time this happened was when he was playing with his toy telephone on wheels.
 For months, he would roll it under the chair in our living room.
 Carefully watching it in the mirror, he’d slowly pull it out by its string and repeat.
 I had watched from afar while he did this quite often.

 We’ve never been closer and it’s changed how we see one another.
 I no longer yearn to change him.
 Now I yearn to understand him.
 My goal was always to be able to take part in my son’s life.
 It turns out that it was much easier than I expected.
 After all these years of waiting for Lucas to come into my world, I finally realized I could just go to his.